haiwen/seafile-admin-docs/manual/build_seafile/windows.md

 # Build Seafile Client for Windows

+The following compilation steps are only valid for versions 8.0 and above.

 ## The development environment

 Before compiling and developing, you need to install and configure the development environment